-Important: All printer settings can be impacted by commands from a mis-matched or misconfigured driver or software application.
-A printer that is functioning fine after setup but fails or indicates an error after label requests are received are most likely affected by the host side misconfiguration of the driver or printer software settings.
-The host device that generates the printer commands for printing typically have setup configuration that send these as commands to the printer.
+||IMPORTANT!
+All printer settings can be impacted by commands from a mismatched or misconfigured driver or software application.
+A printer that is functioning correctly after setup but fails or indicates an error after label requests are received is most likely affected by the host side misconfiguration of the driver or printer software settings.
+The host device that generates the printer commands for printing typically has a setup configuration that sends these as commands to the printer.
 Make sure all settings match the printer settings to avoid intermittent issues.

 Understanding your media

 Here are the details you should know for printer media setup and configuration.
-For our examples we are using the ZebraDesigner Driver to show the configuration selections for each topic discussed below.
+For example, we are using the ZebraDesigner Driver to show the configuration selections for each topic discussed below.

 Media Related Configurations